Capitals beat Flyers in overtime, Penguins win East Division - WTMJ

 Flyers: Host the New Jersey Devils on Monday in each team’s season finale.

-Capitals: Await the Bruins’ result Monday against the New York Islanders to see if their game Tuesday has any meaning.
+Capitals: Await the Bruins’ result Monday against the New York Islanders to see if their game Tuesday has any meaning for Boston.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno